orlof/xcb3-vscode-ext/README.md

 ## Notes

-This extension does NOT provide:
+This extension is NOT
 * Debugging Extension
   * NO support for VSCode's (F5) debugger, line stepping, variable evaluation etc.
 * Language Server
-  * This extension does not parse the source code and color coding is based on guessing the token types in local context.
+  * This extension does not parse the source code or build AST.
+Color coding is based on guessing the token types in local context.

 ## Thanks